 The fight between Oliver and Arrdo was a little stiff, but at least it had some environmental damage, (always a good thing for a fight scene to have).
 I was also adding more to the story.

 Released: December 2011

-I was very productive the first year, as you can tell.
-The new version of Generation Quest updated the backgrounds significantly.
+I was very productive the first year.
+The 1.7 version of Generation Quest updated the backgrounds significantly.
 I may have spent only three days in total making those new backgrounds, but the impact it had on the style of the game was immense.

 This quickly became the most popular version of Generation Quest.

 A full year after the last part, TEWP3 was released.
 This introduced some new characters to TEW: Watch and Namo.